 Anxiety isn’t easy to live with, and it gets a bad rap.
 But it can also motivate people for success.
 In fact, many highly successful and accomplished people live with anxiety.
 Today we’re not going to look at the bad side of anxiety.
 Rather, we’re going to look at how you can use it to your advantage.

 You Stay Busy

 As we mentioned above, having anxiety can actually be very motivating.
 Feeling anxious about paying the bills, eating healthy or being a good parent can be positive motivators to work hard.
 People with this type of anxiety typically stay busy, and see great success in areas of their lives as a result.
-The key is to channel the anxiety into positive motivation.
+The key is to channel the energy into positive motivation.

 You Shoot for Perfection